-The Interpretation Canada Awards of Excellence program is not a competition.
-Each product that meets the benchmarks for its category will be recognized.
+The Interpretation Canada Awards of Excellence program highlights inspiring thematic interpretation from across Canada.
+The program is not a competition—entries are judged on their individual merit, and each entry that meets the benchmarks for its category is recognized.

-The following is a general overview of the evaluation criteria for Interpretation Canada’s Awards of Excellence:
+The following is a general overview of Interpretation Canada’s Awards of Excellence evaluation criteria: